imgpsh_fullsize_anim

 One of the most frustrating aspects of packing and securing gear is the tangled mess you find your ratchet straps in after every trip.
 I know that despite my best efforts, my straps always end up in a big, tangled ball.
 But you and I don’t have to struggle with that little detail any longer!

-I recently came upon the Ratchet Wrangler (shown above and below), and it’s a game-changer for organizing my straps.
+I recently came upon the Ratchet Rangler (shown above and below), and it’s a game-changer for organizing my straps.
 Simply open the super stretchy pouch, put your ratchet strap inside, and throw it in your toolbox or storage bin until the next time you need it.

 With one strap in each pouch, there’s no concern about your straps getting tangled up.
 Instead, you can grab your straps, use them to secure your gear, and get on with your trip in a jiff.
 Heck, you can even use these genius pouches for storing ropes, cords, and cables, too!

 Sometimes the simplest gear makes the biggest difference.
-In my world, Ratchet Wrangler is one such item – it saves me time, spares me frustration, and helps me stay more organized.
+In my world, Ratchet Rangler is one such item – it saves me time, spares me frustration, and helps me stay more organized.
 What’s not to like?!

 Safety Tips for Camping: Fire Safety